 low blood pressure

-shock including those caused by low blood pressure or failing heart
+experienced shock, including it being caused by low blood pressure or heart failure

 swelling of the lining that surrounds the heart (pericarditis)

-Duride is only for the prevention of angina.
+This medicine should only be used for the prevention of angina.

-Do not take Duride if you are pregnant or are breastfeeding unless your doctor says it is safe.
-Ask your doctor about the
+Do not breast-feed if you are taking this medicine unless your doctor says it is safe.

 Before you start to take it